bird-house/birdhouse-deploy/birdhouse/components/README.rst

     pip install pystac-client
     stac-client search $BIRDHOUSE_FQDN_PUBLIC/stac -q "variable_id=txgt_32" "scenario=ssp585"

 Calls to the STAC API pass through Twitcher in order to validate authorization.
+By default, only users that belong to the ``administrator`` and ``stac-admin`` groups will have access to STAC endpoints.
+Additional access permissions can be set in ``Magpie`` as needed.
-Unauthenticated users will have read-only access to STAC API resources while members of the `stac-admin` group can create and modify resources if the ``optional-components/stac-public-access`` component is enabled.
+To give unauthenticated users read-only access to STAC API resources, enable the ``optional-components/stac-public-access`` component.

 How to Enable the Component
 ---------------------------